dperezc21/sequelize-db-model/README.md

 ```
 const createModel = new CreateModels();

+/**
-// use addModel method to add all models that need create
+ * use addModel method to add all models that need create
+ */

+// add user model
 createModel.addModel('User',{
         name: {
             type: DataTypes.STRING,